Red Hook, New York: Airport

-Sky Park Airport is a public use general aviation facility located two nautical miles (4 km) east of Red Hook's central business district (Broadway-US 9 and Market Street -NY 199).
+Sky Park Airport was a public use general aviation facility located two nautical miles (4 km) east of Red Hook's central business district (Broadway-US 9 and Market Street -NY 199).
 Sky Park Airport is no longer in service.

 Roads

 U.S Route 9 runs north-south through Red Hook.
 New York State Route 9G passes north-south through villages in that are adjacent to the Hudson River.
 New York State Route 199 runs east-west through the town, and it passes west over the Hudson River towards Kingston, New York.

 Railroad

 Until 1956, as many as three New York Central Railroad trains a day south-bound from Albany to New York City made stops at Barrytown's depot (in the hamlet to the Hudson River tributary, Sawkill Creek, south of Bard College).
 As many as four north-bound trains a day, including the Delaware & Hudson's Laurentian, made stops at Barrytown.
 By 1960, the depot fell from the NYC's passenger schedules as a station stop.